-The proximate cause of the capsize is apparently 25 illegal watertight doors fitted by the shipyard and approved by the Italian maritime Authorites and the shipowner 2006, which was left open or was leaking and allowed progressive flooding of an intact, watertight compartment resulting in negative stability, capsize and downflooding/sinking of the hull/ship.
+The proximate cause of the capsize is apparently 25 illegal watertight doors fitted by the shipyard and approved by the Italian maritime Authorites and the ship owner 2006, which was left open or was leaking and allowed progressive flooding of intact, watertight compartments resulting in negative stability, capsize and down-flooding/sinking of the hull/ship.
 Instructions that the (illegal) doors should have been closed at sea seems to be lacking.
 Evidently it is a scandal that unseaworthy ships are permitted to cruise out of Italian ports.

 Here (you cannot copy the document!) six persons, including the person having the identical job I had with another company, are accused of various crimes in connection with the two incidents.
-The Master, some crew and some office staff are apparently held responsible for the capsize, etc, etc. The shipowner is not mentioned at all.
+Schettino, some crew and some office staff are apparently held responsible for the capsize, etc, etc. The ship owner is not mentioned at all.

 On 25 February 2013 Chief Prosecutor Francesco Verusio said after a sophisticated scientific and other technological investigation was carried out: